 Nitrite Additives in Hot Dogs are Carcinogenic

-Certain components which are used in one of the most consumed foods of the world (especially by children) can cause cancer.
-This has been revealed by different studies over recent years.
+Nutritionists claim that certain additives in hot dogs can cause cancer.
+Different research carried out over recent years has shown some evidence of this.
 The consumption of hot dogs and especially the nitrite which they contain can post certain health risks, especially for young ones.

 Facts about the consumption of hot dogs and certain diseases

-On the other hand, a study done in the city of Denver, Colorado (United States), revealed that children whose mothers had eaten hot dogs at least once a week during pregnancy had double the risk of developing brain tumors, almost equal to those that consume this food regularly.
+On the other hand, a study carried out in the city of Denver, Colorado (United States), revealed that children whose mothers had eaten hot dogs at least once a week during pregnancy had double the risk of developing brain tumors, almost equal to those that consume this food regularly.

-One of the main problems with this food, which is often requested by children, is that it contains nitrites as preservatives, with the goal of combating botulism.
-When hot dogs are cooked, these nitrites combine with other natural components of the meat and form carcinogenic compounds called N-nitroso.
+One of the main problems are the additives in hot dogs.
+They contain nitrites as preservatives, with the goal of combating botulism.
+When cooking hot dogs, these nitrites combine with other natural components of the meat and form carcinogenic compounds called n-nitroso.

 Hot dogs which are free of nitrites are those that have a light brown color or skin.
-However, do not be deceived, since some food manufacturers know how to combine other ingredients to make it appear as though their hot dogs do not have so many nitrites.
+However, do not be deceived, since some food manufacturers know how to combine other ingredients to make it appear as though their hot dogs don’t have so many nitrites.

-As a first step it is important to eat homemade hot dogs rather than the industrialized ones, such as the ones you can find on farms, at fairs and in some butcher shops.
-The industrialized ones are those found in markets and that come in sealed packages.
+As a first step, it’s important to eat homemade hot dogs rather than the industrialized ones, such as the ones you can find on farms, at fairs and in some butcher shops.
+The industrialized ones are those found in shops and that come in sealed packages.

-Further, it is advised to not eat more than 12 hot dogs a month, regardless of where you buy them.
-You can request that your local market sell a kind that is free of nitrites and find out what kind are served for lunch at your children’s school.
+Furthermore, experts advise us not to eat more than 12 hot dogs a month, regardless of where you buy them.
+You can ask your local supermarket to sell a kind that is free from nitrites.
+You should also find out what kind are served for lunch at your children’s school.

 How are hot dogs made?

-If you are still curious about this food or if the studies done on the nitrites has not yet completely convinced you, perhaps it would be good to know how hot dogs are made.
-Afterward you can choose to eat them or not.
+Maybe you are still curious about this food.
+Or perhaps the research carried out on nitrites has not yet completely convinced you.
+Perhaps you should also know just how hot dogs are made, and then afterwards you can choose whether to eat them or not.

-This is one of the most consumed foods in all the world and at the same time one of the most ancient, and they have secrets which are worth the effort to reveal.
-We are referring to, of course, the industrial ones which are usually purchased in the markets and whose origins are so “risky.”
+This is one of the most consumed foods in all the world, and yet they house secrets which we really should know about.
+We are referring to the industrial kind, which are usually purchased in supermarkets and whose origin is so “risky.”

-Doctors, nutritionists, scientists and investigators have all analyzed each one of the components that make up hot dogs, which in other countries are known as salchichas, sausages, panchos, frankfurters or Viennese.
+Doctors, nutritionists, scientists and investigators have all analyzed each one of the components that make up hot dogs.
+In other countries they go by the name of salchichas, sausages, panchos, frankfurters or Viennese.
 There are about 35 different types but we are referring to the classic “Vienna sausages.”
 Each one has its own characteristic aroma, texture, taste and above all, ingredients.

 The ingredients and techniques that the majority of the brands, among the industrialized hot dogs, share are: